 We will promote economic and cultural diversity through improved housing choice and affordability.
-We strive towards enabling those that enjoy Hanover to be able to live in Hanover.
+We strive towards enabling people of all economic means to live in and travel within Hanover.

 GOALS:

 3-1.
 Based on the 2023 assessment of need, Hanover will facilitate the development of approximately 800 new housing units between 2020 and 2040.